 6. Liver problems

-In addition to stomach problems, liver changes can also cause pain in the middle of the chest.
-Although liver pain is most felt in the right abdomen, below the ribs, it is also possible for this pain to radiate to the chest.
+In addition to stomach problems, liver problems can also cause pain in the middle of the chest.
+Although liver pain is most felt in the right abdomen, below the ribs, it is also possible for this pain to radiate to the middle of the chest.

 Other symptoms: It is common to also experience constant nausea, weight loss, headache, dark urine and yellow skin or eyes.
 Read more about symptoms of liver disease that you should not ignore.